SaraSaadoun/Leetcode-Scraper/README.md

 ✅ **Stores problem descriptions** in a Markdown file
 ✅ **Organizes everything** in a directory named after the problem slug
 ✅ **Commits** automatically using Git after scraping 🎯
+✅ Choose what to scrape → Select all submissions or just the latest one! 🔄

 ## 📂 Project Structure
 ```